pollfish/docs/android/universal.md

 Register at [www.pollfish.com](//www.pollfish.com/login/publisher) and download Pollfish Android SDK.

-### 2. Add new app in Pollfish panel and copy the given API Key
+### 2. Add new app on Pollfish Developer Dashboard and copy the given API Key

-Login at [www.pollfish.com](//www.pollfish.com/login/publisher) and add a new app at Pollfish panel in section My Apps and copy the given API key for this app to use later in your init function in your app.
+Login at [www.pollfish.com](//www.pollfish.com/login/publisher) and add a new app on Pollfish Developer Dashboard in section "My Apps".
+Copy then the given API key for this app in order to use later in your initialization function in your app.

 ### 3. Integrate Google Play Services to your project